Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Biquadratic curves in and cubics in

 The main object of our study is the composition of these two involutions:

-One should keep in mind that $v$ and $h$ do not commute with each other in general.
+One should keep in mind that generally $v$ and $h$ do not commute with each other.

-In the modern literature, this map $\delta$ is sometimes called the QRT transformation, named after Quispel, Roberts, and Thompson, see \cite{DuistermaatBOOK}, where several examples of applications in particular to discrete integrable systems were provided.
-There is a very important relationship with the Poncelet Theorem from Projective Geometry and billiards within conics, see \cite{GrifHar1978} and \cite{DR2011knjiga} and references therein, where the instances with $\delta$ being of a finite order, play the most significant role.
+In the modern literature, this map $\delta$ is sometimes called the \emph{QRT transformation}, named after Quispel, Roberts, and Thompson, see \cite{DuistermaatBOOK}, where several examples of applications in particular to discrete integrable systems were provided.
+There is a very important relationship with the Poncelet theorem from projective geometry and billiards within conics, see \cites{GrifHar1978,DR2011knjiga} and references therein, where the instances with $\delta$ being of a finite order play the most significant role.

 The main goal of this paper is to describe the biquadratic curves in $\mathbb{P}^1\times\mathbb{P}^1$ for which the order of the QRT map $\delta$ is finite.
-While in the existing literature, including the Poncelet theorem and billiards within conics, the underlying $2-2$ relation, as well as the biquadratic polynomials $Q$ \eqref{eq:biquad1} were symmetric, here we focus on nonsymmetric cases as well.
-This is primarily motivated by the study of the finiteness of the groups of random walks in the quarter plane, which we are going to present next.
+While in the existing literature, including the Poncelet theorem and billiards within conics, the underlying $(2,2)$ correspondence, as well as the biquadratic polynomials $Q$ \eqref{eq:biquad1} were symmetric (see e.g.~\cite{DR2011knjiga}*{Section 4.12} or \cite{Sam}*{Theorem F}), here we cover nonsymmetric cases as well.
+This is primarily motivated by the study of the finiteness of the groups of random walks in the quarter plane, as defined in Section \ref{sec:grw}, and which we are going to solve in the case of smooth biquadratics next.